atorus-research/xportr/README.md

   - Presence of non-ASCII characters in Variable Names, Labels or data set labels.

+**NOTE:** Each check has associated messages and warning.

 ## Example

+The first example involves an ADSL data set in the `.sas7bdat` format with associated specification in the `.xlsx` format.

 ``` r
 adsl <- haven::read_sas("inst/extdata/adsl.sas7bdat")